 Natural Diaper Rash Prevention Tip 3: Avoid Known Irritants

-You can reduce the likelihood of your baby developing a diaper rash by ensuring their skin doesn’t come into contact with irritants.
-Redness, chafing, and rash can all be caused by the enzymes in feces, the contents of some disposable diapers, baby wipes, baby body washes, soap, laundry detergent, and lotions.
-Many of these products contain ingredients that are known to irritate, or components banned in other parts of the world for being unsafe.
+If your baby has sensitive skin, it’s important to keep your baby’s skin away from irritants.
+You can reduce the likelihood of your baby developing a diaper rash by ensuring their skin doesn't come into contact with irritants.
+Redness, chafing, rash, and other allergic reaction can all be caused by the enzymes in feces, the contents of some disposable diaper, baby wipe(some scented wipes), baby body washes, soap, and lotions.
+If you are washing the cloth diaper with some of the laundry detergent and fabric softener, you may need to be aware of some irritant ingredients.
+Moreover, many baby powder products such as talcum powder contain ingredients that are known to irritate or components banned in other parts of the world for being unsafe.

 Natural Diaper Rash Prevention Tip 4: Protect with a Barrier Product

-You can help keep your baby’s skin diaper rash free by applying a barrier product to the diaper area after each change.
-Many hospitals recommend parents use Vaseline between diaper changes, but if you’re like us, you don't feel right about applying petroleum by-products to your baby’s skin.
-We love the way our 3-in-1 Diaper Care product protects the skin when used at every diaper change.
-Look for that thin sheen left behind, and you’ll know they’re protected!
+How to avoid diaper rash and to prevent future rashes on the baby’s skin?
+You can apply a barrier product to the diaper area after each change.
+Barrier products are like ointment or oil-based products.
+Many hospitals often recommend parents use Vaseline or ointment between diaper changes, but if you're like us, you don't feel right about applying ointment or petroleum by-products to your baby's skin.
+We love the way our 3-in-1 Diaper Care product, the organic diaper rash cream, protects the skin when used at every diaper change.
+Say goodbye to petroleumjelly for diaper rash.
+Look for that thin sheen left behind, and you'll know they're protected!